genouest/os-vm-expire/doc/source/install/common_prerequisites.rst

 Prerequisites
 -------------

-Before you install and configure the OpenstackVmExpirationManagement service, you must create a database, service credentials, and API endpoints.
+Before you install and configure the Openstack VmExpiration Management service, you must create a database, service credentials, and API endpoints.

 #.
 To create the database, complete these steps: